Topological insulators and geometry of vector bundles: Connection on a vector bundle

+which corresponds to the situation when vectors of $\vec 1'$ make $n$ full turns with respect to the vectors of $\vec 1$ while going around the contour.
+Thus, the value of $\Delta \alpha$ given by \eqref{Eq:DefPTAng} can be shifted by an integer multiple of $2\pi$ by the choice of basis section.

-One can interpret this invariance geometrically by thinking of vectors $\vec v_{PT}$ as being engraved on the planes along the path $\ccont$.
+One can interpret the invariance of \eqref{Eq:PTAmod} geometrically by thinking of parallel transported vectors $\vec v_{PT}$ as having been engraved on the planes along the path $\ccont$.
 This vector field itself depends only on the geometry of embedding of the planes into the ambient space.
-It is clearly unaffected by reparametrization of the path.
+Its shape is clearly unaffected by reparametrization of the path.
 The angle between initial and final vectors is determined up to $2\pi$, which is reflected in the ambiguity of $\Delta \alpha$ discussed above.